Copyright by Gabe Jackson and The Beverage People, 2021

 Carbonates add alkalinity, the opposite of acidity.
 If you are planning to acidify the water, adding carbonates would be counter-productive.
 However, if you want alkaline water, this is the salt for you.
 You can choose between carbonates, and bi-carbonates.
 Bicarbonates dissolve more readily, so I recommend you work with those.
 Consider using ¼ tsp to 3/4 tsp per 5 gallons water.

-Sodium Bicarbonate (AKA baking powder)
+Sodium Bicarbonate (AKA baking soda)

 Estimated Calories: 100 calories.